uprial/mine-ctrl-linux/README.md

 NastyIllusioner
 * Chahge per_second_trigger_probability to 99.1, tly for one minute in creative mode in one direction close to the surface, ensure an illusioner appears

-RespawnLimiter
-* Die once, ensure max health is decreased for a game day

 TakeAim
 * Summon a skeleton, take a long distance from it, the Skeleton should aim at you when you're simultaneously moving and jumping